-Mr. Akhmerov is a new nominee to the Board.
-He graduated from the Moscow Institute Of Management (1989), Wharton Business School (1995), and Lauder Institute of Business and International Relations (1995).
+Mr. Akhmerov has been a member of the Board since December 14, 2010.
+He graduated from the Moscow Institute of Management (1989), Wharton Business School (1995), and Lauder Institute of Business and International Relations (1995).
 From 1989 through 1993 he worked at the Moscow office of Bain & Company, specialized in privatization and banking.
 After graduation from Wharton Business School he worked for the Boston office of Bain & Company.
 In 1998 he returned to Russia and joined Sputnik Group, the largest Russian private equity investment group, as a partner.
 In 2001 he moved to TNK as First Vice President for Planning, Budgeting, Investment Governance, Taxes, and Reporting.
 From 2004 until 2006 he served as Chief Financial Officer of Renova Group.
 He has served as Chief Executive Officer of Avelar Energy Group since 2007.
 Mr. Igor Akhmerov is also a Non-Executive Member of the Board of Directors of Kerself SpA, the leading player in the Italian solar market, since September 24, 2008.